What About Bob?

 Siggy: Maybe I'm in mourning for my lost childhood.

-Fay, this is so scrumptious.
-Is this hand-shucked?
+Mrs. M., this corn is simply scrumptious.
+Is it hand-shucked?

 Siggy: I mean, my dad just dropped me in the water.
 He let me go with no warning.
 I mean, I nearly drowned.
 My whole life passed before my eyes.